 The Virgil O. Warren/Enterprise Oil Company Scholarship.
 This scholarship was established by family and friends of Mr. Virgil O. Warren and patrons of Enterprise Oil Company.
-(Initial award will be April, 1992.)

 Important Note: Foundation Scholarships are not automatically renewable for the second year of enrollment.